 Our first days in Turkey are going very well and in this article we thought we would give you our first impressions of Turkey but also give you our favorite things to do in Izmir.

-The article will gather our first impressions, practical advice and good addresses… in short, it promises to be relatively long, so I suggest that we start with a small table of contents to help you orient yourself. 😉
+The article will gather our first impressions, practical advice and good addresses… in short, it promises to be relatively long, so I suggest that we start with a small table of contents to help find what you want. 😉

 - Izmir: A city with little tourism resolutely turned towards the West